 What Exactly is an ERV System?

-How Much do ERV Systems Cost?
+How Much Do ERV Systems Cost?

 Many homeowners wonder if installing and running an ERV system is affordable.
-Generally speaking the cost of using an ERV system in homes is about $15 a month.
+Generally speaking, the cost of using an ERV system in homes is about $15 a month.
 The system will use about 176 kWh of electricity per month to run the motor as well as operate the heat pump.
-It’s fair to say that most home owners will find this minimal added expense worth it in the long run.
+It’s fair to say that most homeowners will find this minimal added expense worth it in the long run.

-On a final note much of the energy used worldwide is used in operating buildings.
+On a final note, much of the energy used worldwide is used in operating buildings.
 Much of this cost goes toward heating and cooling.
-Proper ventilation recovery is the most cost-efficient and sustainable way to reduce the energy consumption globally that allows for better indoor air quality and protects the structure itself.
+Proper ventilation recovery is the most cost-efficient and sustainable way to reduce energy consumption globally that allows for better indoor air quality and protects the structure itself.